BentoBoxWorld/InvSwitcher/README.md

-# addon-invSwitcher
+# InvSwitcher
-World inventory switcher add-on for BentoBox.
+Inventory switcher is an add-on for BentoBox.
 This add-on will work for any game modes.

 ## How to use